Terms and Conditions

-Data Protection Legislation: the Data Protection Act 1998 (the DPA) and from May 25th 2018, the General Data Protection Regulation (EU) 2016/769 (the GDPR) or such other domestic legislation that supplements and/or implements it.
+Data Protection Legislation: the Data Protection Act 1998 (the DPA) and the UK General Data Protection Regulation defined in section 3(10) of the Data Protection Act 2018 (DPA 2018) or such other domestic legislation that supplements and/or implements it.

 Effective Date: the date upon which the Services are to commence, as set out in the Agreement Details, where one has been provided, or as stated on the Customer’s invoice.

 Initial Subscription Term: the initial term of this Agreement as set out in the Agreement Details, where one has been issued or as stated on the Customer’s invoice.
-Where this has not been stated it is a 3 month initial term for monthly plans and 12 month initial term on annual plans.
+Where this has not been stated it is a 12 month initial term.
 There is no minimum term for Pay as You Go plans, however, there is a setup fee.
-Normal Business Hours: 10:00 am to 5:00 pm local UK time, each Business Day.
+Normal Business Hours: 09:00 am to 5:00 pm local UK time, each Business Day.